Ideato South: Culture

 Part of the culture of the people of ideato south is kindness to visitors, which begins with the offering of the kolanuts to the visitor.
 The kolanut is indicating that the visitor is very much welcomed.
 The ritual of the offering of kolanut is inspired with the giving in prayers and blessings, or lobby to the supreme God and other deities, for the protection of the visitor and the host.
 This seems to be a custom to the people of this LGA in any traditional ceremony the presentation of African salad (Abacha).
 The Okonko festival of Umuezealla-Ogboko is very rich and unique.
 There are also several social titles which feature outstandingly throughout Ideato-South.
 The chieftaincy titles are very common and highly regarded.
 They include: Eze (king), Okenze, Nze, Ozo, Ichie, Durunze etc. Worthy of note is the fact that marriages in Ideato as well as other parts of igboland can never hold on an Eke market day.
 Typically, traditional marriages can not start in the morning but in the afternoon.

 Beliefs

 There is freedom of worship in Imo state, and Nigeria as a whole.
 Religion occupies a central place in the heart of the people.
 The people are mostly Christians of different denominations.
 They are predominantly Catholics and Anglicans.
 Catholic churches in Ideato South includes: St. Micheals, Urualla, St. Josephs, Ntueke amongst others.

 Ideato-South is becoming the intellectual and political Mecca of Igbo land, and indeed Nigeria.
-Due to the fact that most of their sons and daughters have become engineers, doctors, administrators, barristers, accountants, information technologists etc. Many are based in Europe, North America, South America, Asia, and other parts of the world, in search of knowledge and wealth.
+Due to the fact that most of their sons and daughters have become engineers, doctors, administrators, barristers, accountants, information technologists etc. Many are based in Europe, North America, South America, Asia, Australia and other parts of the world, in search of knowledge and wealth.